STEM vs STEAM Education: What’s the Difference?

-Creativity: STEAM encourages creativity and imagination, cultivating an open-minded approach and providing a healthy outlet to combat the stress that life sometimes throws at us.
+STEAM encourages creative thinking and imagination, cultivating an open-minded approach and providing a healthy outlet to combat the stress that life sometimes throws at us.

-Teamwork: Just like STEM, a STEAM Education fosters collaboration with learners, often working together as a team.
+Just like STEM, a STEAM Education fosters soft skills and collaboration with learners, often working together as a team.
 This improves their confidence as a group leader, and a group member.

 Why does LEGO Education focus on STEAM?

 At LEGO Education, we focus on developing whole student solutions that are accessible and relevant for all learners.
-Our hands-on learning solutions are designed to inspire interest in Science, Technology, Engineering, Arts and Math (STEAM), in students in preschool, elementary and middle school.
-LEGO Education reignites joy in learning by bringing purposeful play to the classroom with instructional methods proven to improve cognitive, social, emotional, creative, and physical learning outcomes.
-These playful, hands-on learning experiences lead to the development of the whole learner by being:
+Our hands-on learning solutions and STEAM lessons are designed to inspire interest in Science, Technology, Engineering, Arts and Math (STEAM), in students in preschool, elementary and middle school.
+LEGO Education reignites joy in learning by bringing purposeful play to the classroom with instructional methods and project-based learning proven to improve cognitive, social, emotional, creative, and physical learning outcomes.
+These playful, hands-on STEAM learning experiences lead to the development of the whole learner by being: